langchain-ai/langchain-databricks/README.md

 ## Features

-- **🤖 LLMs**: The `ChatDatabricks` component allows you to access chat endpoints hosted on [Databricks Model Serving](https://www.databricks.com/product/model-serving), including state-of-the-art models such as Llama3, Mixtral, and DBRX, as well as your own fine-tuned models.
+- **🤖 LLMs**: The `DatabricksChatModel` component allows you to access chat endpoints hosted on [Databricks Model Serving](https://www.databricks.com/product/model-serving), including state-of-the-art models such as Llama3, Mixtral, and DBRX, as well as your own fine-tuned models.
 - **📐 Vector Store**: [Databricks Vector Search](https://www.databricks.com/product/machine-learning/vector-search) is a serverless similarity search engine that allows you to store a vector representation of your data, including metadata, in a vector database.
 With Vector Search, you can create auto-updating vector search indexes from Delta tables managed by Unity Catalog and query them with a simple API to return the most similar vectors.
 - **🔢 Embeddings**: Provides components for working with embedding models hosted on [Databricks Model Serving](https://www.databricks.com/product/model-serving).